nathanbcrocker/wordle/README.md

 For example, [CLANK, CLACK, CLAVE, CLASH, CLOAK, CLASP, CLANG, CLAMP, CLAIM, CLEAT, CLEAR, CLEAN, CLANS, CLASS, CLAMS, CLADS, CLAPS, CLAWS, CLAYS]

 ### Implementation details
 This tool builds a Trie data structure from a list of words.
+A Trie is a type of tree used primarily for handling sequences of characters/strings.
+Each node in a Trie represents a single character of a key or string.
+Each path down the tree may represent a word or part of a word.

-The Trie is then used to find words that match the specified pattern and criteria.
+In this case, the Trie is then used to find words that match the specified pattern and criteria.
 A special, recursive function is used to find words that match the pattern and criteria.
 This differs from a standard Trie , somewhat.
 If the Trie encounters the wildcard symbol "_",  then it will traversal all children of that TrieNode.

 The Trie is populated using the file five-letter-words.txt, which contains over 5000 five-letter words.
 This file is located in the resources directory.
 Additionally, a separate file, recent-words.txt, contains a list of words that have appeared in recent Wordle games.
 This file too is also located in the resources directory.